bezabu/bb-treasure-hunter/README.md

 ### Procedurally generated terrain

 The game world, or map is randomly generated each time the game loads.
 Trees, rocks and buried treasure are dispersed around the map for the player to avoid or interact with.
-There are also subtle variations in the colour and elevation of the ground.
+There are also subtle variations in the colour and elevation of the ground and there are 4 tree variants and 3 rock variants.
 During generation, each cell has a chance to spawn a tree or a rock (unless it is the player starting cell) and three cells are randomly selected for the treasure.
 The terrain data is stored in several 2 dimensional arrays.
 Nested for loops are used to iterate through every element in the array whenever values are being assigned or read.

 ### Isometric projection